Synthetic media: Interactive media synthesis

 AI-generated media can be used to develop a hybrid graphics system that could be used in video games, movies, and virtual reality, as well as text-based games such as AI Dungeon 2, which uses either GPT-2 or GPT-3 to allow for near-infinite possibilities that are otherwise impossible to create through traditional game development methods.
 Computer hardware company Nvidia has also worked on developed AI-generated video game demos, such as a model that can generate an interactive game based on non-interactive videos.

 Concerns and controversies

-Apart from organizational attack, political organizations and leaders are more suffered from such deep fake videos.
-In 2022, a deep fake was released where Ukraine president was calling for a surrender the fight against Russia.
-The video shows Ukrainian president telling his soldiers to lay down their arms and surrender.
+Synthetic media can potentially affect public reaction to celebrities, political party or organizations, business or MNCs and harm their image and reputation.
+It may also erode social trust in public and private institutions, and it will be harder to maintain a belief in the ability to verify or authenticate "real" over "fake" content.
+A 2019 journal identified the public officials who may be most affected as "elected officials, appointed officials, judges, juries, legislators, staffers, and agencies."
+Even private institutions will have to develop an awareness and policy responses to this new media form, particularly if they have a wider impact on society.
+The journal further states, "religious institutions are an obvious target, as are politically engaged entities ranging from Planned Parenthood to the NRA".
+Also, researchers are concerned that synthetic media may deepen and extend social hierarchy or class differences which gave rise to them in the first place.

+Politics

+The US Congress held a senate meeting discussing the widespread impacts of synthetic media, including deepfakes, describing it as having the "potential to be used to undermine national security, erode public trust in our democracy and other nefarious reasons."

-Deepfakes have been used to misrepresent well-known politicians in videos.
-In separate videos, the face of the Argentine President Mauricio Macri has been replaced by the face of Adolf Hitler, and Angela Merkel's face has been replaced with Donald Trump's.
+Deepfakes have been used to misrepresent well-known politicians.
+In separate videos, the face of Argentine President Mauricio Macri was replaced by the face of dictator Adolf Hitler, and German Chancellor Angela Merkel's face has been replaced with US President Donald Trump's.